 New California Ethics Opinion Addresses Whether There Is Duty To Disclose Ethics Consultation to Clients

-The California Standing Committee on Professional Responsibility and Conduct recently issued a formal opinion about what ethical obligations arise when an attorney seeks ethics advice from outside counsel and/or law firm in-house counsel.
-California State Bar Formal Op.
-No. 2019-197.
+The State Bar of California Standing Committee on Professional Responsibility and Conduct issued Formal Opinion No. 2019-197 about what ethical obligations arise when an attorney seeks ethics advice from outside counsel and/or law firm in-house counsel.
 The Committee determined that when attorneys have questions regarding their ethical obligations, they should seek advice and counsel, and doing so does not create an ethical conflict with a client.
 If, through the advice and counsel, an attorney learns of an ethical conflict with the client, that conflict must be disclosed.
 However, the fact that the attorney may have learned that information from a consultation with another attorney does not always need to be disclosed and depends on whether the facts cause such consultation to be a material development requiring disclosure under California Rule of Professional Conduct 1.4(a)(3).
 This same rule applies to in-house counsel at a law firm.

 The Committee described two hypothetical situations.
-The attorney represented Client in litigation arising out of a contract dispute.
+The attorney represented the client in litigation arising out of a contract dispute.
 During the course of the litigation, the attorney sought ethics advice from outside counsel on two points.
 In the first, the attorney requested guidance on ethical obligations in discovery.
-In the second, the attorney sought an opinion on whether he had missed a statute of limitations to bring a cross-complaint on the client’s behalf.
+In the second, the attorney sought an opinion on whether or not he had missed a statute of limitations to bring a cross-complaint on the client’s behalf.

 “If a lawyer becomes aware of facts that may give rise to a conflict, the lawyer must take action to investigate, analyze the situation and take any additional steps required by the rules.”
 [Emphasis added.]
-Op.
-No. 2019-197 at 8.
-At the point the attorney requested advice from outside counsel, there was only a possibility that he had committed prejudicial error.
+Formal Op.
+No. 2019-197 at p.
+8. At the point the attorney requested advice from outside counsel, there was only a possibility that he had committed prejudicial error.
 Therefore, the attorney was obligated to investigate further, which he did by consulting with outside counsel.
-An attorney “is not necessarily disloyal to a client by seeking legal advice to determine how to best address a potential conflict with a client.”
-Id.
+An attorney “is not necessarily disloyal to a client ‘by seeking legal advice to determine how best to address [a] potential conflict [with a current client].’ ” Id., quoting Palmer v.
+Superior Court of Los Angeles County, 231 Cal.App.4th 1214, 1233, 180 Cal.Rptr.3d 620 (2d Dist.
+2014).
 Once the attorney obtained the opinion that he likely had committed prejudicial error, he was obligated to disclose that information to the client.
 (NOTE: The attorney’s obligation is to disclose the material facts potentially giving rise to any legal malpractice claim against the attorney.
 However, the attorney cannot advise or provide advice to the client on the merits of any malpractice claim.
 The attorney must disclose the conflict, describe limitations on advising the client, and advise the client to consult independent counsel.)
-Under these facts, it did not appear to the Committee that the attorney’s consultation with outside counsel was a significant fact requiring disclosure (“who made the determination makes no difference to what happened or what options are available” [Emphasis in original.]).
+Under these facts, it did not appear to the Committee that the attorney’s consultation with outside counsel was a significant fact requiring disclosure (“who made the determination makes no difference to what happened or what options are available” [Emphasis in original.]
+(Formal Op.
+No. 2019-197 at p.
+9)).
 The opinion does not describe scenarios in which the consultation would be a significant fact requiring disclosure.

-The opinion provides a concise “to-do” list for an attorney who believes he has committed prejudicial error: (1) carefully consider whether attorney may ethically continue to represent client or if he should withdraw; (2) cease to represent unless he will be able to provide competent, diligent representation; (3) inform the client of the circumstances and facts of the error and the resulting conflict of interest; (4) advise client to seek independent counsel as to whether or not to continue with attorney’s representation; (5) obtain informed, written consent from client before continuing with the representation.
+The opinion provides a concise “to-do” list for an attorney who believes he or she has committed prejudicial error: (1) carefully consider whether attorney may ethically continue to represent client or if he or she should withdraw; (2) cease to represent unless he or she will be able to provide competent, diligent representation; (3) inform the client of the circumstances and facts of the error and the resulting conflict of interest; (4) advise client to seek independent counsel as to whether or not to continue with attorney’s representation; (5) obtain informed, written consent from client before continuing with the representation.